danielptv/bookmark-bar-switcher/README.md

 ## What the future holds

-The extension is still in development, and I will try to add additional features like renaming and reordering bookmarks inside the extension (rather than in the bookmark manager) bit by bit.
+The extension is still in development, and I will try to add additional features bit by bit when I have time.

 ### Recent changes:

-* Migration to Vue.js
+* Migration to Vue.js.
-* Addition of features to add, edit and remove bookmark bars from inside the extension
+* Addition of features to add, edit and remove bookmark bars from inside the extension.
+* Reordering of bookmark bars through drag and drop.

+### Upcoming:
+* Make extension compatible with other browsers like Opera and Firefox.

 **The extension has now been released to the [Chrome Web Store](https://chrome.google.com/webstore/detail/bookmark-bar-switcher/ogcdabloogpipelcphkhajkaneclpnlk).